 OSHA Ft.
 Lauderdale area director, Ondell Eastmond, said, “This incident was preventable.
 Had Flacks Painting & Waterproofing provided adequate shoring for the balcony, the worker would not have fallen and suffered serious injuries.
 Employers must ensure workers are protected at all times and when safety issues are bought to management’s attention, swift and corrective action must be taken.”

 Fall-related injuries, including those related to scaffolding collapse, are among the most common in the construction and roofing industries, as they both feature worksites which often require employees to work at heights.
-One resource that safety leaders can utilize to ensure fall-protection and safety hazard compliance is an OSHA-approved online training course.
+One resource that safety leaders can utilize to ensure fall-protection and safety hazard compliance is an OSHA-authorized online training course.
 Fall hazards, though relatively simple to remedy, can result in serious injury or, in some cases, death.

 On November 4, 2016, the United States Department of Labor’s Occupational Safety and Health Administration has issued citations to Ohio-based Roofing company, A&W Roofing, for multiple fall protection training related violations found at a Pittsburgh, Pennsylvania facility.
 The citations included (3) willful and (2) serious violations.
 The proposed penalty for these violations is, $307,824.